lattiahirvio/SSTool/README.md

 ```

 ## Features
-The Tool has quite a lot of features, which are lsited below:
+The Tool has quite a lot of features, which are listed below:
 - Checks for the most common Injection clients for Linux, such as Phantom and Doomsday
 - Checks for mod deletions after game launch
 - General information gathering, such as distro, bash history, disk size